 “4th Radisson Blu Larnaka International Marathon” On Sunday, November 21st 2021.

 The Event will be held according to the following terms:

-Marathon and Semi-Marathon routes start from the delimited area in front of the Town Hall, Phinikoudes Beach.
+Marathon and Half-Marathon routes start from the delimited area in front of the Town Hall, Phinikoudes Beach.
 (1st Arc,/End Arc)

 For someone to participate in the Marathon or Half- Marathon race they must have completed 18 years of age while in the 10KM Road Race they must have completed 15 years of age.
 To participate in the 5KM road Race they must have completed 12 years of age.

 In the McDonald’sTM Kids Race 1KM & Fun Race 1KM runners of all ages can participate as of paragraph 3.5.